How to prevent mosquito bites

 The West Nile virus is very similar to Japanese encephalitis, however it is found around the world including Australia, parts of Europe, and the USA.
 In 2015, 2060 cases of West Nile Virus were reported in the USA.

-Of these five diseases, only yellow fever and Japanese encephalitis have a vaccine, and only malaria can be protected against with preventative medicines.
-There are no medically preventative methods that can protect against West Nile Virus or Dengue.
-As a result, it is vital to protect yourself against getting bitten by a mosquito in the first place.
+: At the moment we only have vaccines for two of the these five diseases: yellow fever and Japanese encephalitis.
+Preventative (also known as prophylactic) tablets can be taken for malaria, but there are no vaccinations or preventative medicines to protect against West Nile Virus or Dengue.
+That's why it's so important to protect yourself against getting bitten by a mosquito in the first place.